S00085/cxp/3.solution_architecture/README.md

 - **Orchestrate** intelligent automated actions to provide a proactive and seamless digital experience for the Customers & Service Agents
 - **Publish** the unified Customer 360 degree view of the customer, real-time journey status as well as recommendations / actions for helping service channels to provide a personalized experience for the customers during their interactions

+## Key Assumptions & Constraints

+* Most of the Key operations systems can publish the requried events in realtime
+* Customer Identity is managed in one central IDP (Okta)
+* Customer Notification is managed through a central Notification Platform considering Corporate Communciation Standards
+* Customer interactions will remain with the existing channels like Contact center, Booking Engine
+* Enterprise Data Platform will own the data cleansing and dedupliction of the customer profile sources from various system
+* DPO aggremement is available to capture & process social profile informaiton based on optional customer consent **
+* Existing systems could either be on-premise or on cloud.
+* Consent management notification from Customer Management Platform is expected to be respected and processed by all the systems in the landscape
+* New solution will be use existing enterprise logging solution
+* New solution will follow the current monitoring and observability defined by enterprise.
+* Existing enterprise defined security standards will be followed by the new solution e.g. Zero Trust Policy
+* Payment processing and refunds will be handled by an existing system in the landscape.
+* Enterprise Knowledge Management has ability to expose the content via proper interface for training in Open AI

 ## Key capabilities of proposed solution

 The customer management platform (CMP) is envisioned to provide the below key capabilities for the Airline